|Extent of IFRS application||Status||Additional Information|

 The XRB has defined two tiers of reporting for for-profit entities, with different financial reporting standards applying to each tier.

 Tier 1: Entities that have public accountability* plus for-profit public sector entities that are large** apply NZ-IFRS.
-These are identical to IFRS NZ equivalents to IFRS Standards as issued by the IASB Board with three additional New Zealand-specific standards (FRS-42 Prospective Financial Statements, FRS-43 Summary Financial Statements, and FRS-44 New Zealand Additional Disclosures).
+These are NZ equivalents to IFRS Standards as issued by the Board with three additional New Zealand-specific standards (FRS-42 Prospective Financial Statements, FRS-43 Summary Financial Statements, and FRS-44 New Zealand Additional Disclosures).

 * Entities with public accountability include all public issuers of debt or equity securities, licensed supervisors, registered banks, deposit takers, insurance providers and superannuation schemes and any other entity that trade securities in a public market or hold assets in a fiduciary capacity as part of its primary business.